 Careful planning goes into the construction of a student's schedule.
-Therefore, course changes and drops are not permitted arbitrarily.
+Therefore, course changes and drops are not permitted arbitrarily and requests for specific teachers, cannot be made.
 Changes may be made to a student's schedule during the first ten weeks of school only, provided the change can be accommodated.
 However, in some circumstances, changes in program may be the best alternative for the student.
 If this is the case, changes may be initiated by the student through the counselor and will include teacher and parent permission.
 The principal will have the final say on whether the change is made.
 The student must attend the class until the principal gives approval and the counselor makes the change and issues the student a new schedule.
 In changing courses, students should keep in mind that they must be carrying 6.5 credits at all times or a schedule change cannot be initiated.